Xi'an, Shaanxi, China Guide

 Muslim Quarter

-Immerse yourself in the vibrant atmosphere of Xi'an's Muslim Quarter, a bustling hub of street food, traditional crafts, and the Great Mosque.
-Sample local delicacies like rou jia mo (meat sandwiches) and paomo (lamb soup), browse the shops for souvenirs, and experience the unique blend of Chinese and Islamic cultures.
+Immerse yourself in the vibrant atmosphere of the Muslim Quarter, a bustling neighborhood filled with delicious street food, traditional crafts, and the Great Mosque of Xi'an.
+Sample local specialties like rou jia mo (meat sandwiches) and paomo (lamb soup), browse the colorful shops, and experience the unique blend of Chinese and Islamic cultures.
+Don't miss the chance to visit the Great Mosque, a beautiful example of Chinese Islamic architecture.

 Terracotta Army